 Country artist Taylor Swift recently pulled her music from Spotify.
 Simply for the reason that she was not making enough money.
 She was making more money from her Vevo videos on Youtube then Spotify.

 When an artist puts a song on Spotify (or almost any music streaming source), the artist makes a little bit of money per song.
 Spotify pays a rate of $0.006 to $0.0084 (yes, that is less than a cent).
 But that adds up for more popular artists.
 An example is Avicii where he made between $900,000 to $1.3 million for his song “Wake me up” (also word of warning, if you are going to look that song up, do NOT watch the video.
 It will ruin it for you.).
 What I understand is that song was played 152.3 million times by users, that comes out to $913,800.

-So what about smaller acts, artists that I delt with that barely have a standing.
+So what about smaller acts, artists that I dealt with that barely has a standing.
 One comes to mind is Calico the band.
 It is a trio that has been Grammy nominated for best song and album.
-If you dont know them, don’t feel bad, I don’t care for them.
+If you don’t know them, don’t feel bad, I don’t care for them.

 As for the artists.
 Well, that is how the world works.
 Even with me, writing this article.
 Popularity is what makes the money.
 Not the quality of your music, or the quality of your writing.
 It is all about how many people want to see YOU, the artist.

 Technically, Spotify is fairly good for what they have.
 Yes, they should pay a little bit more to their artists, say .010 (still a third of the average download per song rate).
 But they already pay the artist 70% of the average income per song.
 The reason Spotify is losing money is that the business model is all about expansion, increased staff cost the company around $200 Million (along with other expenses).